 The process of applying for to the Homeownership Program begins by contacting us.
-Please call (541-741-1707), visit our offices (1210 Oak Patch Road in Eugene), or email the Program Manager.
+Please call (541-741-1707), visit our offices (1210 Oak Patch Road in Eugene), or email the Volunteer & Program Coordinator.
 You will be given more information about the program, offered the application materials, and invited to attend an optional Orientation Session.
 The Orientation Session is optional, but highly recommended.
 At the Orientation Session, you will learn more about our program and the application process.
 Whether or not you attend an Orientation Session, you can always visit or call our offices with questions during the application process.

 Submit an application, during an open application window, with all required documentation – mail, fax, or deliver the application to the Habitat office.
 The information will be reviewed by the Family Selection Committee to determine if you are eligible to continue the process toward becoming a Habitat homeowner.

 If you meet our initial eligibility requirements, then a home visit will be scheduled to evaluate your household’s preparedness for homeownership.

 If you are approved by Habitat for Humanity of Central Lane’s Board of Directors, then you will be notified and can get started on the Homeownership Program requirements!

 Our Homeowner Support Committee will guide you through the process of becoming a homeowner through Habitat.
 This includes taking homebuyer education classes and completing a minimum of 300-500 “sweat equity” volunteer hours.
 Sweat equity is an exciting learning experience in which you work with family, neighbors, and friends to build other homes as well as your own.
 Hours can be earned on the construction sites, at special events, in our ReStore, or in the office.